-Jordan foiled IS plan to kill Israeli soldiers: report
+Jordan foiled IS plan to kill Israeli soldiers along border: report

 Jordan’s Al-Rai newspaper said the country's General Intelligence Department foiled a plan by four alleged IS members to attack and kill Israeli soldiers in the Ghor Al-Safi area, near the southern Dead Sea in the Jordan Valley.